UK Executive in Alberta with $500K Share Options: Section 128.1 Step-Up and Capital Gains Planning in 2026

 Assuming James's UK shares appreciate 8% annually post-immigration, his $500,000 position grows to approximately $583,000 by early 2028.
 If he begins staged sales:

-By keeping annual gains well within the $250,000 lower-inclusion tier, James avoids the 66.67% rate entirely.
+Canada's capital gains inclusion rate is a flat 50% for all individuals and corporations in 2026 (the proposed June 2024 increase to 66.67% above $250,000 was cancelled by the federal government in March 2025 and never took effect), so the entire $83,000 of post-immigration gain is included at 50% regardless of the year-by-year amounts.
 The entire UK share portfolio is liquidated over two tax years with a total capital gains tax bill of approximately $19,900 — less than 4% of the original position value.
 Without the s.
-128.1 step-up (if documentation had been lost), the Canadian tax bill on the full lifetime gain would have exceeded $100,000.
+128.1 step-up (if documentation had been lost), the Canadian tax bill on the full lifetime gain would have exceeded $89,000.

 The Spousal Angle: Catherine's Lower Income and Income-Splitting Opportunities